Robinson Lake Trail

 From Highway 395, in Independence, CA:

-Onion Valley is about 15 miles west of in downtown Independence, at an elevation of about 9,600 feet.
+- Onion Valley is about 15 miles west of Independence, at an elevation of about 9,600 feet.

-The Robinson Basin trail begins at the east end of Onion Valley Campground, near Site #8.
+- The Robinson Lake Trail begins at the east end of Onion Valley Campground, near Site #8.